Kotuon/TestTask-FA/README.md

 # Flawless Abbey Developer Task made by Kelson Wysocki

+*A built version for Windows is in the ProjectBuild directory.*

 ## Inventory system
 ### Design
 I made an item class inherited from an interactable actor class (later also used for dialogue).